thatchedroof/simplecalc/README.md

 # [Simplecalc](https://github.com/thatchedroof/simplecalc/releases/latest)

-Simplecalc is a windows desktop calculator for students working on algebra.
+Simplecalc is a desktop calculator for students working on algebra.

 ## Calculations